PragmaticLab/w2v_to_d2v/README.md

 * do doc vectors always converge to the same thing?

 Updates:
-June 7, 2016 - Got an initial version working, results in word_to_doc_results.txt
+* June 7, 2016 - Got an initial version working, results in result_word_to_doc.txt